juglab/PlatyMatch/README.md

 - **Detect Nuclei**
 	- Drag and drop your images in the viewer
 	- Click on `Sync with Viewer` button to refresh the drop-down menus
-	- Select the appropraite image in the drop down menu (for which nuclei detections are desired)
+	- Select the appropriate image in the drop down menu (for which nuclei detections are desired)
 	- Select **`Detect Nuclei`** from the drop-down menu
 	- Specify the anisotropy factor (`Anisotropy (Z)`) (i.e. the ratio of the size of the z pixel with respect to the x or y pixel.
 This factor is typically more than 1.0 because the z dimension is often undersampled)
 	- Click `Run Scale Space Log` button